No description

 sshd_allow_reload

 If set to false, a reload of sshd won't happen on change.
 This can help with troubleshooting.
 You'll need to manually reload sshd if you want to apply the changed configuration.
-Defaults to the same value as sshd_manage_service.
-(Except on AIX, where sshd_manage_service is default false, but sshd_allow_reload is default true)
+Defaults to true.

 sshd_install_service